Surabaya–Gresik Toll Road

-Surabaya–Gresik Toll Road is a toll road in Indonesia, located between Surabaya and Gresik in the island of Java.
+Surabaya–Gresik Toll Road is a controlled-access toll road in Indonesia, located between Surabaya and Gresik in the island of Java.
 The highway is 21 kilometers long.
 The highway acts as a complement for Trans-Java Expressway.

 Description

 The highway starts on a cloverleaf with the Surabaya–Gempol Toll Road, and leads westward with 2x2 lanes, and crosses industrial sites west of Surabaya.
 The motorway then forms a large bypass of the port city of Gresik, which serves the motorway with two non-level connections.
 Then the highway ends with a crossroads north of Gresik on a main road that goes further west along the coast.